aloisiodn/rdd_parallel/README.md

 rdd_par_sim.R was used to evaluate rdd and rdRobust over simulated data.

-rdd_par_eval.R wasused to evaluate the refactored version.
+rdd_par_eval.R was used to evaluate the refactored version.